-Take some time to explore my top picks for things to do in Pennsylvania in September, and then get out an explore this great state.
+Take some time to explore my top picks for things to do in Pennsylvania in September, and then get out and explore this great state.

 For more information on La Festa Italiana, visit the event’s website.

-One of the year’s biggest musical festivals returns to Philadelphia this Labor Day Weekend.
-The Made in America Festival brings dozens of the top artists in the world to the streets of downtown Philly for this two day event.
+One of the year’s biggest music festivals returns to Philadelphia this Labor Day Weekend for its 11th year.
+The Made in America Festival brings dozens of the top artists in the world to the streets of downtown Philly for this two-day event.

-The event is headlined by Jay-Z and features many established and up-and-coming artists.
+The event is headlined in 2022 by Tyler, The Creator and Bad Bunny and features many established and up-and-coming artists.
 For a full artist lineup and tickets, visit the event’s website.

 Head to the Mushroom Capital of the World in Kennett Square, Pennsylvania, for their annual Mushroom Festival.
 Drawing upwards of 100,000 people every year, this festival is a fantastic destination for those that love mushrooms.

-Visitors can watch the mushroom eating contest, sample a variety of mushroom-themed foods, participate in a 5k race, check out the classic car show, and much, much more.
+Visitors can watch the mushroom eating contest, sample a variety of mushroom-themed foods, participate in a mushroom cooking competition, check out the classic car show, and much, much more.

 For more information, check out the festival’s website.

-The Celtic Classic Highland Games and Festival will return to Bethlehem this September.
-Featuring six stages with continuous music, a parade, haggis competition, Celtic vendors, and kid’s crafts, there’s a bit of something for everyone at this Scottish festival.
+The Celtic Classic Highland Games and Festival will once again be held in Bethlehem this September.
+Featuring many stages with continuous music, a parade, a haggis competition, Celtic vendors, a pipe band competition, and kid’s crafts, there’s a bit of something for everyone at this Scottish festival.

 For more information about the festival, visit CelticFest.org.

-Now in its 162 year, the Bloomsburg Fair is one of the largest fairs in Pennsylvania.
-Drawing nearly 400,000 visitors last year, there’s something for the whole family to enjoy at this great event.
+Now in its 167th year, the Bloomsburg Fair is one of the largest fairs in Pennsylvania.
+Drawing hundreds of thousands of visitors each year, there’s something for the whole family to enjoy at this great event.